iORbase/insectOlf/README.md

 ### 3. Processing Pipeline

-1. **Protein and small molecule feature extraction** run `protein_preprocessing.py` and `smile_preprocessing.py` to extract the features, you need to get the feature extract model(protT5_local and Smodel) before
+1. **Protein and small molecule feature extraction** run `protein_preprocessing.py` and `smile_preprocessing.py` to extract the features you need to get the feature extract model(`protT5_local` and `Smodel`) before you can get the extract model in: https://huggingface.co/iORbase/insectOlf
    - After protein extraction, you can get the features:
      - `per_protein_embeddings_*.h5` (protein level)
    - After small molecule extraction, you can get the features: